Definition of Breast Carcinoma

 The Paget’s carcinoma grows intraepidermal ductal and appears in an eczematously changed nipple and/or areola.
 It may be accompanied a DCIS or an invasive ductal carcinoma.

-Since mammography is usually without pathological findings, exfoliative cytology is a proper way to detect the typical Paget-cells (large cells, bright cytoplasm and large round/oval nucleus).
-MRT-scans can be equally sensible.
+Since mammography is usually without pathological findings, exfoliative cytology is a proper way to detect the typical Paget-cells (large cells, bright cytoplasm, and large round/oval nucleus).
+MRI-scans can be equally sensible.

 For therapy, the modified radical mastectomy and, in individual cases, a breast-preserving therapy (BPT) comes into consideration, in which the therapy plan depends on the present type of carcinoma.